SSC CHSL Descriptive Paper for Tier 2

 2. Imposing Representation and In-deep knowledge of topics:

 - Representation plays a vital role in leaving an effective impression on the examiner.
-Avoid repetition of words, circumlocution and keep the paper sheet dapper and put your information in a neat handwriting.
+Avoid repetition of words, circumlocution and keep the paper sheet dapper, and put your information in neat handwriting.

 - To develop your critical thinking skills and vocabulary, read daily editorials from reputed newspapers.
-And try to practise in person.
-Observe Social and Environmental Issues, Science & Technology, Government issues, World Politics and Issues, Financial status related incidents, news and current affairs meticulously and note down them in pointer forms to revise and strengthen your content.
+And try to practice in person.
+Observe Social and Environmental Issues, Science & Technology, Government issues, World Politics and Issues, Financial status-related incidents, news, and current affairs meticulously and note down them in pointer forms to revise and strengthen your content.

 3. Practice in Exam like block designed sheets:

-- Take a plane sheet of paper, draw blocks on it with 4 columns and start practising like this on a daily basis.
+- Take a plain sheet of paper, draw blocks on it with 4 columns and start practicing like this on a daily basis.
 As a beginner, you may find this procedure puzzling and may get vexed.
-But with daily practice, you will be familiar with the pattern and won’t be astound writing this way in the real exam.
+But with daily practice, you will be familiar with the pattern and won’t be astounded writing this way in the real exam.
 Scale down your mistakes every day.
 Factor in writing and don’t let the examiner tie up in knots.

-Have a look at a snippet of essay given below:
+Have a look at a snippet of the essay given below:

 Have a look at a snippet of a letter-writing given below:

-- The first preference should be given to essay as it asks for time to let out creative writing skills.
+- The first preference should be given to essays as it asks for time to let out creative writing skills.
 Then go for letter writing/precis writing.

 5. Correct knowledge of formats: